bodrick/awesome/README.md

 ## C\#

+*   [1Remote/1Remote](https://github.com/1Remote/1Remote) - One Remote Access Manager to Rule Them All
 *   [hardcodet/wpf-notifyicon](https://github.com/hardcodet/wpf-notifyicon) - NotifyIcon (aka system tray icon or taskbar icon) for the WPF platform
 *   [dotnet/interactive](https://github.com/dotnet/interactive) - .NET Interactive combines the power of .NET with many other languages to create notebooks, REPLs, and embedded coding experiences.
 Share code, explore data, write, and learn across your apps in ways you couldn't before.
 *   [picoe/Eto](https://github.com/picoe/Eto) - Cross platform GUI framework for desktop and mobile applications in .NET